neburtron/Lord-Game/Plans_and_files.md

 5
-Value_Evaluation.py:
+value_evaluation.py:
-Temp script made for Conversation.py.
-Conversation.py calls a function in it with the chatlog array the LLM is given.
+Temp script made for conversation.py. conversation.py calls a function in it with the chatlog array the LLM is given.
 Right now it just saves a file with that data, but this script is going to be responsible for starting or doing the 2nd part of the turn.

 There's some commented in plans here too.

 6
-Find_Commands.py:
+find_commands.py:
 Not yet implemented properly.
-The script itself works from what I can tell. the Conversation.py LLM commands script should work, and all that's needed to implement is writing in logic in Commands.py, and prompting the LLM better.
+The script itself works from what I can tell. the conversation.py LLM commands script should work, and all that's needed to implement is writing in logic in commands.py, and prompting the LLM better.
 For other sets of commands you need to do the same, but also write a python file in commands_callable the same as the one already in there.

 Basically this script looks for {}'s in the text, puts them into an array, takes the given commands script to use (in Commands folder), and runs whatever functions are called, returning values for parent script to interpret.

 7
 Commands/Conversation_Commands.py
-Set of commands the LLM instance run by Conversation.py, that directly interacts with the player has access to.
-Used by Find_Commands.py.
+Set of commands the LLM instance run by conversation.py, that directly interacts with the player has access to.
+Used by find_commands.py.

 Other Files:

 8
-Conversation_Start_Prompt.txt:
+conversation_start_prompt.txt:
-This is the prompt used for telling the LLM instances created by Conversation.py what it should be doing.
+This is the prompt used for telling the LLM instances created by conversation.py what it should be doing.

 9
-Prompts.json:
+prompts.json:
 A set of prompts used for the first turn.
-Used by Conversation.py and will eventually be used in part 3 for the format + style the LLM should be writing in.
+Used by conversation.py and will eventually be used in part 3 for the format + style the LLM should be writing in.

 10
 Saves
 Empty folder
-Empty folders made in it when you make a new save, and if you make it through turn 1, the LLM's context array from Conversation.py is dropped in there as a json.
+Empty folders made in it when you make a new save, and if you make it through turn 1, the LLM's context array from conversation.py is dropped in there as a json.

 11
 commands_callable folder
 folder full of python scripts containing list of functions different instances of LLM can call.
-Originally made for Find_Commands.py, as it uses a list of these functions to only call commands that exist.
+Originally made for find_commands.py, as it uses a list of these functions to only call commands that exist.

+I am in the process of rewriting the prompt settings input.
+In the new version, there are two tabs, and and I will eventually set it up so that you can use OpenAI's API or whatever HuggingFace offers.
+It's a Tkinter app, and it looks pretty good so far.
+All I need to do is update the Jsons, update the readme, rewrite llm_interface.py, and fix main.py, and it's gonna be usable.
+Basic, but readable GUI.

 ### Roadmap

 0. I'll change as I go

 - Improve / fix scripts when I see problems

-- Formatting: I think I should have lowercase script titles, I'm gonna probably change them in a while, but I'm not doing it now because it's a decent chunk of work to look through to check if I broke anything.
-I'm gonna lowercase + put_these_inbetween_words for new scripts.
-Sorry, I know, if you want me to fix it I'll do that sooner rather than later, just send me a message or something

 - Documentation: I'm gonna try and fix this doc and the readme, and the other ones if I see problems with them.
 I did a decent amount of work today on this stuff, but it's kinda dull work.